 REST (Representational state transfer)

-Interacting with Azure Search, Elasticsearch or Solr is performed via REST based API calls.
-There are tools, different API abstractions and management GUI’s available however not being familiar with REST will slow you down or limit your options.
+Interacting with Azure Search, Elasticsearch, or Solr is performed via REST-based API calls.
+There are tools, different API abstractions, and management GUI’s available; however, not being familiar with REST will slow you down or limit your options.

-Having knowledge regarding document based databases will help you understand some of the concepts better.
+Knowing document-based databases will help you understand some of the concepts better.
 You don’t have to be an expert, but on the other hand, you can’t ignore NoSQL databases any longer.
 Being a Relational only DBA is something from the past!

 Elasticsearch (and Apache Solr)